 - Generously apply the dry rub to the entire surface of the pork shoulder, making sure to coat it well.

-- Smoke or roast the pork shoulder low and slow (at 225 degrees) until it reaches an internal temperature of 195-200°F internal temper.
-(15-20 hours)
+- Smoke your pork shoulder roast low and slow (at 225 degrees) until it reaches an internal temperature of 195-200°F internal temper.
+(15-20 hours).

 Notes